Advertiser Disclosure

 Airline: Southwest Airlines

-About/Mission Statement: The mission of Southwest Airlines is: dedication to the highest quality of customer service delivered with a sense of warmth, friendliness, individual pride, and company spirit.
-Southwest Airlines’ purpose is to connect people to what’s important in their lives through friendly, reliable, and low-cost air travel. (source)
+Vision statement: The vision of Southwest Airlines is to be the world’s most loved, most efficient, and most profitable airline.
+Southwest Airlines’ purpose is to connect people to what’s important in their lives through friendly, reliable, and low-cost air travel.

-Southwest Airlines is technically considered a Low-Cost Airline, but they do things a little differently than their low-cost competitors.
+Southwest Airlines is technically considered a low-cost airline, but it does things a little differently than some of its other low-cost competitors.

 Southwest still offers a cheap basic fare.
-But unlike other carriers that give you just a bare bones seat and one personal item for that price, Southwest includes some great perks.
-They also offer 3 additional fare rates with varying inclusions, for a total of 4 basic ticketing options:
+However, unlike other low-cost carriers that don’t even include a carry-on for free, Southwest offers some great perks.
+They offer 4 fares with varying inclusions:

 What’s the difference?